Optimal Optical Properties, Minimum Fuss

-PC is very sensitive to UV radiation, therefore UV protection is required.
+PC is very sensitive to UV radiation, which can make it uncomfortably hot for people within the sheeted area.
 UV protection is achieved through the co-extrusion of UV compounds, but the high level of UV absorber additive in the UV cap layer tends to migrate during the production process, affecting extrusion efficiency.
 As sheet producers work towards improving the extrusion and co-extrusion process, we have taken on the challenge of developing a range of optimized UV protection additives for use in the production of solid and multiwall sheets.

 One of the problems of a clear cover is that it lets in direct visible light, causing an uncomfortable glare.
 By introducing a light diffusion (LD) system into the PC sheet bulk, the glare is eliminated.
 We offer several such solutions in both MB and compound form.